 Self-employed individuals should check their eligibility with HMRC using their Unique Tax Reference (UTR) number and National Insurance number here: https://www.tax.service.gov.uk/self-employment-support/enter-unique-taxpayer-reference.

 If you are eligible, you will be told the date that you will be able to make a claim from and you will be asked to add your contact details.
 If you are deemed not to be eligible, you can ask HMRC to review the online determination.

-Claims can be made online from 13 May 2020 (these must be made by you personally and not by your agent) and if your claim is approved payment will be made within 6 working days.
+Claims for the first grant can be made online from 13 May 2020 until 13 July 2020 (these must be made by you personally and not by your agent) and if your claim is approved payment will be made within 6 working days.

 Self Employed Income Tax Deferral

 If you are a self-employed taxpayer, your payments on account normally due on 31 July 2020 will automatically be deferred until January 2021.
 No penalties or interest for late payment will be charged in this deferral period.

 Employers with fewer than 250 employees are now able to reclaim up to 2 weeks’ Statutory Sick Pay (SSP) per employee (starting from the first day of the sickness period) in relation to absences due to COVID-19.
 This scheme covers SSP paid to employees from 13 March 2020 in cases where the employee had coronavirus, had symptoms or was self-isolating because someone they live with had symptoms or, for payments from 16 April 2020, when the employee was shielding because of coronavirus.
 Employees do not need a “fit to work note” from their GP or medical practitioner for you to make a claim.

 Please note the number of employees will be determined by the number of people the business employed as of 28 February 2020.
 Employers should maintain the following records for at least 3 years following a claim: